 She works and performs as a duo with the georgian pianist Tamara Atschba and became in 2013, first violin of the Ensemble Lux, a string quartet dedicated to the modern and contemporary repertoire.

 Born in Bordeaux, Louise Chisson started to play the violin at the age of three with Robert Papavrami, father of the violinist Tedi Papavrami, and studied with him until the age of seventeen.
 "During my long teaching career, I have met a very few violinists who showed right from the beginning such a real love for the violin.
 She is today a violinist who understands the high demands of her profession and who has a natural musicality, a unique sensitivity and fine fantasy which never stopped growing over the years."
 (R. Papavrami).
 She is noticed at eight years old by Isaac Stern and three years later, Tibor Varga says to be "very impressed by the certain gift she shows for the violin".
-At seventeen years old she enters the class of the great violinist Dora Schwarzberg, student of the world renowned russian teacher Yuri Jankelevich, at the University of Music and Performing Arts in Vienna, where she received her Master degree.
+At seventeen years old she enters the class of the great violinist Dora Schwarzberg, student of the world renowned russian teacher Yuri Jankelevich, working with her several years, as well as with her assistant Anna Kandinsky, at the University of Music and Performing Arts in Vienna, where she received her Master degree.